ImplFerris/pico-pico/src/debugging/rtt.md

 defmt-rtt = "1.0"
 ```

+> [!TIP]
-> Note: To see RTT and defmt logs, you need to run your program using probe-rs tools like the `cargo embed` command.
+> To see RTT and defmt logs, you need to run your program using probe-rs tools like the `cargo embed` command.
 These tools automatically open an RTT session and show the logs in your terminal

 Then include it in your code: